gmherr2/AwSMS_IssueTracker/Privacy_Policy.md

 # AwSMS Privacy Policy
-AwSMS does not collect or sell any data or personal data from its users.
+Our privacy policy is very simple, AwSMS does not collect or sell any data or personal data from its users.